bsalgadoa/Foobar_WithGoogle/README.md

 > <img width="1552" alt="Screenshot 2022-07-07 at 12 01 30" src="https://user-images.githubusercontent.com/102381147/177758786-996ba24e-8bdb-499d-a999-ff5c88771d15.png">

-Lastly, a special thanks to my *Senpai*, **kiwi**, who have been challenging me for the last couple of months!
+Lastly, a special thanks to my *Senpai*, **Kiwi**, who have been challenging me for the last couple of months!
  Without your mentoring, I wouldn't had made such progress in such short time.
 Thanks man!

 [^1]: https://bootcamp.uxdesign.cc/google-foobar-googles-secret-hiring-process-bc92f011c6ad#:~:text=What%20is%20Google%20Foobar%3F,individual%20who%20cleared%20the%20challenge.